RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-In this release, AMD ROCm extends support to Ubuntu 20.04, including dual kernel.
+In this release, AMD ROCm extends support to SLES 15 SP2

 The AMD ROCm platform is designed to support the following operating systems:

-* Ubuntu 20.04 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.3)
+* Ubuntu 20.04 (5.4 and 5.6-oem) and 18.04.5 (Kernel 5.4)

 **Note**: Ubuntu versions lower than 18 are no longer supported.

 * CentOS 7.8 & RHEL 7.8 (Kernel 3.10.0-1127) (Using devtoolset-7 runtime support)
 * CentOS 8.2 & RHEL 8.2 (Kernel 4.18.0 ) (devtoolset is not required)
-* SLES 15 SP1
+* SLES 15 SP2

-**FRESH INSTALLATION OF AMD ROCm V3.8 RECOMMENDED**
+**FRESH INSTALLATION OF AMD ROCm V3.9 RECOMMENDED**

 A fresh and clean installation of AMD ROCm v3.8 is recommended.
 An upgrade from previous releases to AMD ROCm v3.8 is not supported.

 **Note**: AMD ROCm release v3.3 or prior releases are not fully compatible with AMD ROCm v3.5 and higher versions.
 You must perform a fresh ROCm installation if you want to upgrade from AMD ROCm v3.3 or older to 3.5 or higher versions and vice-versa.

-**Note**: *render group* is required only for Ubuntu v20.04.
-For all other ROCm supported operating systems, continue to use *video group*.

 * For ROCm v3.5 and releases thereafter, the *clinfo* path is changed to - */opt/rocm/opencl/bin/clinfo*.